Clémentine Delauney

 Clémentine Delauney (born 11 February 1987) is a French heavy metal singer, best known as the current vocalist for the symphonic metal band Visions of Atlantis, and as a vocalist for the symphonic metal supergroup Exit Eden.
-She was previously the female backing vocalist for Austrian symphonic power metal band Serenity and the vocalist of French philharmonic metal band Whyzdom.
+She was previously the female backing vocalist for Austrian symphonic power metal band Serenity and the vocalist of French symphonic metal band Whyzdom.

 Career

 At the age of 16, Clementine Delauney began her musical education at the Maîtrise de l'Opéra in Lyon.

 In late 2010 she joined Whyzdom as their lead vocalist, but never appears on any record of the band, because the singer left the band in early 2012 before they began recording the second album Blind?

 Back in 2011 Delauney also guest-sang on Serenity's "Out of the Dark" tour before being introduced as a permanent member in December 2013.
 Together with Serenity, she released the album War of Ages and the resulting music video "Wings of Madness" in 2013.
 In the same year it was announced that Clémentine Delauney was leaving the band and would join the Austrian band Visions Of Atlantis, in which she is still active.

 Delauney performed alongside French operatic metal band Melted Space between 2013 and 2016.
 She can also be heard on the albums The Great Lie (released 2015) and Darkening Light (released 2018) as lead and background singer.

 In 2017, the Frenchwoman founded the international metal band Exit Eden together with the 3 singers Amanda Somerville (Avantasia, Trillium), Marina La Torraca (Phantom Elite) and Anna Brunner (League of Distortion).
 On 4 August 2017 the four released their debut album, Rhapsodies in Black, via Napalm Records.
 Together the band had a few shows, including at Wacken Open Air 2018.

 During the COVID-19 pandemic, Clementine Delauney launched her Patreon page in 2021.
 Since then she has been providing exclusive insights into the worlds of Visions of Atlantis and Exit Eden, but also into her personal artistic life.
 She has already released her first solo song "The Violence Within" via the platform.